Demyelination occurs when the protective layer of nerve cells, known as myelin, is damaged.

 Demyelinating diseases damage the linings of nerve cells.

 Many of the nerve fibers in the nervous system are covered with a white, fatty substance called myelin.
-These myelin sheaths allow electrical impulses to be transmitted along nerve cells quickly and efficiently.
+These myelin sheaths allow electrical impulses to be transmitted along with nerve cells quickly and efficiently.

 How well these impulses are conducted determines how smoothly and quickly a person can perform daily movements with little conscious effort.